-So, you’re having a roofing issue and you’re wondering who to contact.
+So, you’re having a roofing issue and wondering who to contact.

 But just because they have “roofing” in their name, does that mean they are qualified to repair MY roof?

 Is it residential?
 Is it commercial?
-Are you only interested in a certain type of roofing system?
+Are you only interested in a specific type of roofing system?

 Getting a quote from any roofing company is just like getting a brake repair quote from any place that deals with cars.